dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

    :description:

-   Returns the unique “unfound” value, :const:`$unfound`.
+   Returns the unique "unfound" value, :const:`$unfound`.

    See also